xXleowXx/gitlab-charts/doc/charts/registry/index.md

 If the Registry database is enabled, Registry will use its own database to track its state.

-The database and associated role will be automatically created if the following criteria are met:

-- The bundled PostgreSQL instance is used.
-- The bundled PostgreSQL instance has not yet been deployed.

-If any of these criteria are not met, then follow the steps below to manually create the database and role.
+Follow the steps below to manually create the database and role.

 NOTE:
 These instructions assume you are using the bundled PostgreSQL server.
 If you are using your own server,